-As you get the hang of the ukulele chords we have introduced today you can start looking into fingerpicking, playing songs from ukulele tabs and learning more advanced chords on the ukulele.
-One such more advanced chord is the barre chord.
+As you get the hang of the ukulele chords we have introduced today, you can start looking into fingerpicking, playing songs from ukulele tabs, and learning more advanced chords on the ukulele.
+One such chord is the barre chord.

-To wrap up, here are the key takeaways from this guide to ukulele chords:
+Key takeaways from this guide to ukulele chords

 A (the bottom string)

-- If the chord name is followed by a small ‘m’, this means the chord is a minor chord, as opposed to a major chord.
+If the chord name is followed by a small “m,” this means the chord is a minor chord.
+Otherwise, the chord in question is a major chord.

-- Always make sure that your fingers are not accidentally muting strings that should be played when strumming a chord.
+Always make sure that your fingers aren’t accidentally muting strings that should be played when strumming a chord.
 Listen closely to the sound of the chord to hear if everything sounds like it should.
 Adjust the position of your fretting hand if something sounds off.